 Review and road test of the Bentley Continental GT

-The Continental GT marked a massive shift in focus for Bentley and did more than a little to shake up the whole of the luxury coupe sector.
-Now it's been improved.
+The Continental GT marked a massive shift in focus for Bentley and did more than a little to shake up the whole of the super luxury coupe sector.
+This third generation model could well move that segment a further step forward.
 Jonathan Crouch reports.

 Ten Second Review of the Bentley Continental GT